 Clarification regarding examination centres, dates and language:

-For information regarding centre assignment, please visit the Scheduling page
+- For information regarding date selection, visit Scheduling

 - The number of days a particular centre runs depends on the maximum daily space capacity and the demand for that centre